8 Argentina Geographic Regions

 It occupies the north part of the region and integrates four morphological units: the High Chaco, whose soil has thick sands and slime; the Depressed Chaco, which presents wide surfaces covered by swamplands and marshlands; the Low Chaco, characterized by its clayish-sandy soil and by the numerous swamplands and frequent floods; finally, there is the Fluvial Diagonal of Santiago del Estero, with its vast swamplands.

-The estuaries and marshes are depressed areas, located in the Province of Corrientes, which is part of the Plata Plain , and is located between the Paraná and Uruguay rivers.
+The estuaries and marshes are depressed areas, located in the Province of Corrientes, which is part of the Plata Plain and is situated between the Paraná and Uruguay rivers.

 The waters of Alto Parana, whose channel was moving westward was leaving sandy sediments and contributing to the formation of dunes that were fixed by vegetation.